3 Exponential Moving Average Trading Strategy

 • Be consistent

-Using the 2 X ATR allows your stop to remain outside the normal volatility and allows price to fluctuate.
+Using the 2 X ATR allows your stop to remain outside the normal volatility and allows the price to fluctuate.

 Swing Highs/Lows

-Using previous swing highs or lows are a simple visual area but due to the lagging nature of moving averages, the pivots may be far from price
+Using previous swing highs or lows are a simple visual area but due to the lagging nature of moving averages, the pivots may be far from the price

 This is using a 2 times the ATR from close for the stop loss.

-The target is a 1R and you can adjust your stop, take partial profits, whatever fits your trading plan.
+The target is a 1R and you can adjust your stop, take partial profits, or whatever fits your trading plan.

 You could use the swing low or just below the entry candlestick.
 Whatever you use for your moving average trading approach, ensure you are consistent with each trade you take.